How Long Does it Take to Learn a New Language?

 To be clear, you absolutely would not be able to use the language as freely as a native speaker.
 But accent aside, you might be mistaken as a fluent speaker.
 So long as you stayed within a narrow band of topics… This has been my own experience speaking several of the languages I know.
 It also seems to be the case with my wife, for whom English is her fourth or fifth language.

-Many factors dictate how long it takes to achieve mastery in a foreign language.
+Many factors dictate how long does it take to achieve mastery and become fluent in a foreign language.
 Many of them, like innate ability, have not been mentioned here.
 However, some general information and a bit of self-understanding make it entirely possible for you to reasonably estimate how much time is necessary to achieve your desired level of fluency in a new language.

 True language fluency requires consistent effort and time, and while 500 – 1,000 hours may seem like a lot, a typical person could probably invest that level of time over 12 – 18 months, with the right study schedule.
 And if that still seems a bit overwhelming, bear in mind that this is what it might take to achieve a certain level of fluency.
 You may be perfectly happy just getting by with the bare basics, and that takes far less time.
 I cover this more in-depth in the following section.